-Notable characters were Saint Vincent of Paul, a man named Nagelmackers, the Gondi family and the developer Jacques Riboud.
+Notable characters were Saint Vincent of Paul, a man named Nagelmackers, the Gondi family and the developer with rather utopian ideas Jacques Riboud.

 The Gondi chateau, built in 1603, hosted King Henry IV.
 After the Gondi family the chateau was purchased by a goldsmith then a certain Henri Mackenem who was the only person from Villepreux guillotined during the revolution.
 Afterwards the grounds were used industrially and became a weaving center, a cashmere factory and finally was purchased by Mr. Georges Nagelmackers, a Belgian, founder and director of the Compagnie des wagons-lits, and creator or the grand European luxury trains such as the Orient Express.
 He removed the renaissance building and replaced it with a 19th-century château.